 Most Canadians look to Montreal, Toronto and Vancouver as the prime destinations for travel in Canada.
 With Calgary and Edmonton, travellers often just fly in and move onto Banff or Jasper but there are so many reasons to stay, and the food is one of the best reasons.

 Edmonton, in particular, is a city on the rise; while it gets little press, it is a city with a lot of heart and character.
 The opening of the West Edmonton Mall was meant to draw attention to Edmonton, but it drove shoppers out of the downtown core.
 Now the downtown is going through a serious revitalization with businesses working together to support each other.
 There is a real sense of community, one that you don’t see in other Canadian cities.

 Researching Edmonton’s best restaurants I loved modern Korean at Nongbu, Mexican rotisserie at Rostizado and Italian snacks at Bar Bricco.

 Edmonton is “the little city that could,” and its spirit makes it such a great place to visit.

 Quebec City, Quebec

-The Petit Champlain neighborhood of ‘Vieux Quebec’ is an iconic representation of the old town and is a picture perfect landscape for anyone interested in architecture, delicious Canadian cuisine and rich history.
-Think charming, colorful and vibrant facades and this is exactly what the old town of Quebec City is all about.
+The Petit Champlain neighbourhood of ‘Vieux Quebec’ is an iconic representation of the old town and is a picture-perfect landscape for anyone interested in architecture, delicious Canadian cuisine and rich history.
+Think charming, colourful and vibrant facades, and this is exactly what the old town of Quebec City is all about.